A Call to Prayer

 supreme call for all Christians today, I pleadingly urge our people

-most"; that Pierson said, "Every step in the progress of missions
+that Pierson said, "Every step in the progress of missions is directly

-is directly traceable to prayer"; that Eugene Stock said, "He who
+traceable to prayer"; that Eugene Stock said, "He who faithfully prays at

 It Is Your Personal Privilege to Pray

-a syllable, but you have not made it impossible for him to pray.
+syllable, but you have not made it impossible for him to pray.
+You may

-You may cast a man into a dungeon and load his limbs with
+cast a man into a dungeon and load his limbs with chains, keeping him

-coming to the help of His people–to the help of His people against
+the help of His people–to the help of His people against their foes–for God

 Prayer is the highest of all our privileges as followers of Jesus.

-highly and prove it thoroughly in these serious days through which
+and prove it thoroughly in these serious days through which we are

 An Appeal for All of Us to Pray